Pixelthegreat/strange-os/README.md

 I added some EXT2 support, but it isn't fully finished yet.

 ## build and run
-To build, make sure you are in the top-level directory and type ```./build.sh```.
+To build, make sure you are in the top-level directory and type ```make```.
 This should build everything so that it can be ready to run.
 Next, type ```./run.sh```.
-This will open an instance of qemu.
+This will open an instance of qemu, with the built bootdisk for strange-os.

 ### requirements (for building and running)
 - a c compiler